-Four years ago, after a Christmassy North Carolina weekend, we started home in the rain.
-Within miles, it turned to snow, and as the snow thickened, I urged my husband to turn back.
+Years ago, after a Christmassy North Carolina weekend, we started home in the rain.
+Within miles, the rain turned to snow, and as the snow thickened, I urged my husband to turn back.
 He refused.
 A work crisis demanded he be present Monday morning.

 My anxiety increased each time we passed sideways cars in the median.
 Truckers either slung blinding snow across our windshield or struggled up hills causing surrounding cars to respond haphazardly.